NeAR: Coupled Neural Asset-Renderer Stack: More Results

 \subsection{Additional Visualization Results}

-Leveraging a single input image and a target environment map, our pipeline enables high-fidelity, relightable 3D Gaussian Splatting synthesis with support for multi-view rendering.
+\paragraph{PBR Material and Shadow Decomposition.} Leveraging a single input image and a target environment map, our pipeline enables high-fidelity, relightable 3D Gaussian Splatting synthesis with support for multi-view rendering.
 In Fig.~\ref{fig:supppbr}, we visualize the decomposed PBR material maps (Albedo, Roughness, Metallic) and the generated shadow maps.
 These visualizations explicitly demonstrate the effectiveness of our physically-based supervision signals (discussed in Sec.~\ref{sec:loss}) in achieving clean and plausible material decomposition.